webpack-contrib/sass-loader/README.md

 };
 ```

-### Source maps
+## Source maps

-Source maps are only available in conjunction with the [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin).
+Because of browser limitations, source maps are only available in conjunction with the [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin).
 Use that plugin to extract the CSS code from the generated JS bundle into a separate file (which even improves the perceived performance because JS and CSS are loaded in parallel).

 Then your `webpack.config.js` should look like this: